Pir Ali (Yazidi saint)

-Pir Ali (also written as Pirali) is a holy person in the Yazidi religion.
-The Çelka Yazidis celebrate the Batizmi festival in his honor.
+Pîr Alî (also written as Pîyalî) is a holy person in the Yazidi religion.
+The Çêlka Yazidis celebrate the Batizmî festival in his honor.

-Pir Ali is also considered to be the incarnation of Melek Taus (Tawusî Melek).

-According to Yazidi tradition, Pir Ali came to the Yazidi villages of Tur Abdin and performed miracles there.
+According to Yazidi tradition, Pîr Alî came to the Yazidi villages of Tur Abdin and performed miracles there.
 He is said to have brought a cow that had already been slaughtered and cut into seven parts back to life and thus convinced the local Yazidis of his abilities.
+Due to this, the Çêlka Yazidis celebrate the Batizmî festival in his honor.
+During the festival, seven pieces of meat from various parts of a slaughtered animal are cut and cooked (known as herheft perçên Pîyalî), and then arranged on a mat alongside specially prepared seven candlewicks (çira) and seven handfuls of raisins.